cBournhonesque/lightyear/examples/README.md

 # Examples

-This folder contains various examples that showcase various `lightyear` features.
+This folder contains various examples showcasing `lightyear` features.

-The top level `Cargo.toml` workspace defines the deps that examples can use and pick features from.

 ## Easy

+Start here:
-- `simple_setup`: minimal example that just shows how to create the lightyear client and server plugins
+- `simple_setup`: minimal example that hows how to create a client and server and replicate an entity

+Then:
 - `simple_box`: example that showcases client/server prediction and interpolation, plus an optional deterministic input-only P2P mode
 - `bevy_enhanced_input`: example that shows how to integrate lightyear with the `bevy_enhanced_input` crate to handle inputs.